EnglishFrançaisEspañol

 The most popular advice on the internet gets this wrong.
 The new rules for residency in Spain don’t mean the system has become simple.
 They mean the system has changed.

-That matters because many applicants look at the new rules for residency in Spain, see a shorter timeline or a broader eligibility category, and assume the case will be straightforward.
+That matters because many applicants look at the new rules, see a shorter timeline or a broader eligibility category, and assume the case will be straightforward.
 In practice, that’s where avoidable refusals begin.
 Eligibility on paper and approvable presentation are not the same thing.

 Understanding Spain’s 2026 Residency Reforms

 Spain is reforming immigration law at scale, not at the margins.
 On 27 January 2026, the Council of Ministers approved a Draft Royal Decree for an extraordinary residency regularisation process for third-country nationals in irregular status.
-This remains subject to final legislative approval before it becomes enforceable law — but once enacted, it is expected to benefit up to 500,000 migrants according to EY’s summary of the reform.
+This remains subject to final legislative approval before it becomes enforceable law — but once enacted, it is expected to benefit a substantial cohort of foreign nationals currently in irregular status, according to EY’s summary of the reform.

-To put this in context: by the end of 2025, Spain had 7,500,944 valid residence permits, as noted in the same EY overview — a figure that illustrates the scale of the foreign resident population the legal system is responding to, rather than a legal threshold in itself.
+To put this in context: by the end of 2025, Spain held over 7.5 million valid residence permits, as documented in the same EY overview — a figure that illustrates the scale of the foreign resident population the legal system is responding to, rather than a legal threshold in itself.
 The legal system is responding to a larger and more varied foreign resident population, including families, remote workers, skilled employees, students, and people regularising status after time in Spain.

 What has changed in practical terms